- Computer Fundamentals Course

 Here is a list of some of the main characteristics of desktop computers:

 - Easy to operate

 - Easy to move

-- We can use desktop computers as a single user and multi-user environment
+- We can use desktop computers in a single-user or multi-user environment.

-Minicomputers also called as mid-range servers, are more powerful computers than microcomputers in terms of processing power and capabilities.
+Minicomputers, also called mid-range servers, are more powerful computers than microcomputers in terms of processing power and capabilities.

-Minicomputers are mainly multi-user systems where many user simultaneously work on the systems.
+Minicomputers are mainly multi-user systems where many users simultaneously work on the systems.

-Minicomputers posses greater storage capacity and larger memories as compared to microcomputer.
+Minicomputers possess greater storage capacity and larger memories as compared to microcomputers.
 These are even capable of handling more input/output devices.

 Examples of minicomputers are: